Criminal Justice (Scotland) Act 1980

 The Criminal Justice (Scotland) Act 1980 (c.
-62) is an act of Parliament in the United Kingdom.
+62) is an act of the Parliament of the United Kingdom.
 Most of the act's provisions were merely a consolidation of already existing legislation, and as such subject to little controversy, with the notable exception was section 80, which partially decriminalised private homosexual acts between consenting adults in Scotland.

-The homosexual age of consent fixed by the Act (21) was much higher than the heterosexual age of consent in the United Kingdom, which had been set at 16 since the Criminal Law Amendment Act 1885.
+The homosexual age of consent fixed by the act (21) was much higher than the heterosexual age of consent in the United Kingdom, which had been set at 16 since the Criminal Law Amendment Act 1885 (48 & 49 Vict. c.
+69).
 The ages of consent for homosexual and heterosexual acts in Scotland were eventually equalised twenty years later with the passage of the Sexual Offences (Amendment) Act 2000.